JessicaGreben/health-check/README.md

-# pratique
+# health-check

-pratique /prah-teak/, _noun_

-definiton: permission granted to a ship to have dealings with a port, given after quarantine or on showing a clean bill of health.

 ---

-Pratique is a service can be launched that reports the overall health of a cluster.
+health-check is a service can be launched that reports the overall health of a cluster.

 ## Getting Started